• Skip to main content

 You’ll get a lot more out of a visit to the mosques with a guide – and luckily there are some excellent tours available in Istanbul.
 I would recommend any of these:

-If you’re looking for a budget option, I think Stay Inn Taksim is the perfect mix of comfort and atmosphere.
+For a backpacker option, I think Stay Inn Taksim is the perfect mix of comfort and atmosphere.

 A good cheap and comfortable option is Meretto Hotel LALELİ.